 Why You'll Love It

-- can be more or less tangy, depending on your preference.
+- can be more or less tangy, depending on your preference (by adjusting the culturing time)

-- is unsweetened other than 1 tablespoon of maple syrup to help the culturing process.
+- is unsweetened other than 1 tablespoon of sweetener to help the culturing process.
 So it's also suitable for use in savory dishes like our favorite vegan mashed potatoes!

-- and it can be sweetened and flavored any way you like.
-From jam to fruit puree to maple syrup, add your favorite sweetener to individual servings for ultimate flexibility.
+- and it can be flavored any way you like, from jam and fruit purees to maple syrup and alternative sweeteners.
+Add them to individual servings for ultimate flexibility.

 Ingredient Notes